irisSchaffer/SCCPMS/LOGBOOK.md

 ###### 16.01.2015

-We are panicing because a colleague pointed out that the project deadline is the 19th of January.
+We are panicking because a colleague pointed out that the project deadline is the 19th of January.

 ---